 We couldn't help but notice that our highway became a two lane, which became a gravel road which became very rough.
 We drove (in Beth's Cadillac sedan) down a rutted lane, past a big wall in a field and then found that we were looping back into Joshua proper.
 Well, we decided we better try calling the shop.
 They assured us that we'd driven right past it and that we should have seen their sign which was right by the big wall (a sound barrier we later learned).
 We back tracked, bouncing and jouncing as we went and turned by the big wall where there wasn't a sign, and finally found the shop.
 The owner explained that local hoodlums steal their sign on a regular basis.
 Once inside any difficulty finding the location was forgotten as we were confronted with over 2000 bolts of batik fabric as well as a wall of Bold Over Batiks and a lot of batiked panels.

-If you like batiks, I recommend going to the Batiks Galore website
+If you like batiks, I recommend going to the Batiks Galore website.

 After that delightful surprise we went on to Country Stitches Quilt Shop in Burleson, which is always a fun place to visit.
 This shop has lots of reproduction fabric as well as country prints and and an assortment of other quilting delights.
 From there we decided to find a quilt shop in Midlothian that we'd heard about.
 I once again got out my trusty iphone and we discovered it was Quilts N More.
 I was shocked to find that they didn't carry any quilt fiction, so I left them with a review copy of my latest, Quilt As You Go and gave them some cards.
 Hopefully they will like it and choose to carry it in the future.